How Google’s Latest Update is Fighting Fake Business Listings

 Fake listings are causing consumers to lose trust in Google Maps and the real businesses that rely on GMB to acquire customers, which is why it’s so important that Google is making updates to combat fake listings.

-Google Maps Latest GMB Update
+GMB New Features & Google Maps Update

 Google’s recent Google My Business update includes several features that are designed to help both consumers and Google distinguish fake business listings from the real ones.
 This update introduces some features that reward active and accurate businesses: